mmr0/Analysis_Pynb/README.md

-A home for processing and analysis scripts for my work on ice shelf-ocean interactions using a modified version of DIABLO, a CFD solver with LES subgridscale closures implemented.
+# Processing scripts

+Jupyter notebooks for processing and analysis of large-eddy simulation output from cfd code *Diablo*

+## scripts

+*